During wintertime, most garden plants enter a period of dormancy due to the cold, harsh weather.

 5. Bring annual flowers, such as begonias, impatiens, coleus, and geraniums inside to protect them during winter.
 Ensure that they get adequate light and water.
 In springtime, you may replant them outdoors.

-6. Move all container garden plants to the inside to protected areas during the winter months.
+6. Move all container garden plants inside to protected areas during the winter months.
 The roots will be very vulnerable in containers during winter.
-Would you please place them in a shed or garage location where they are away from winter winds?
+Would you please place them in a shed or garage away from winter winds?

 Sourcing Information for Caring for Plants during the Winter